Instabug/sparkui-docs/src/sparkui-pages/modals.md

 This component has the following classes list
-  * `.c-modal` this is the main container of the modal window, this doesn't add any shadows, padding or margin, so you need to set them using utilities, default shadow utilities class is `.u-box-shadow--higher`
+  * `.c-modal` this is the main container of the modal window, this doesn't add any shadows, padding or margin, so you need to set them using utilities, default shadow level is `all-over`
   * `.c-modal__header` set the header border colors and header height, same as container, you need to add paddings or margin using utils classes
   * `.c-modal__header` set the header border colors and header height, same as